- Self-Sufficient Caravans, Camper-vans, Motor-homes and Camper-trailers

 No. There are a number of walking tracks to the river, and one track wide enough for a bike only.
-This track was created without the removal of a tree or bush.
+This track was re-created without the removal of a tree or bush.
 We have a healthy riparian zone here and have no wish to denigrate or clear the vegetation.
-If you have trouble walking, the option to swim in the river will be difficult for you.
+If you have trouble walking up or down an incline, the option to swim in the river will be difficult for you.

 Do you have check in and out times?